Medicaid Programs for New York Seniors – Eligibility & How to Apply

 - Nursing homes:

-- If you are a Medicaid beneficiary, Medicaid has traditionally paid for long-term care in all Medicaid-certified nursing homes.
+If you are a senior or elderly Medicaid beneficiary, Medicaid has traditionally paid for long-term care in all Medicaid-certified nursing homes or senior living homes.

 - Home-based programs:

-Home and community-based programs: In 2017, every state in the country, as well as D.C., offered at least one program that pays for elderly-related services for those who choose not to become nursing home residents.
-The state of New York has various programs (that will be discussed in detail in subsequent sections) that provide assistance at home, in assisted living facilities (ALFs), in day care, and with other home-related chores.
+Home and community-based programs: In 2018, every state in the country, as well as D.C., offered at least one program that pays for elderly-related services for those who choose not to become nursing home residents.
+The state of New York has various programs (that will be discussed in detail in subsequent sections) that provide assistance at home for seniors, in assisted living facilities (ALFs), in day care, and with other home-related chores.

 2. Managed Long-Term Care (MLTC) – NY